cafeolee/jailbreak-qwen3/README.md

 1. **Unsafe prompts** were collected from the AdvBench harmful behaviors dataset, containing instructions that are explicitly unsafe or adversarial.
 2. **Safe prompts** set consist of standard commands as well as tricky prompts that include words associated with harmful behavior but are contextually safe.
 These tricky prompts are designed to challenge classifiers by appearing potentially harmful without actually being unsafe.
-3. **Mixed Prompts**, he final dataset, was created by combining the unsafe prompts with the safe prompts.
+3. **Mixed prompts**, he final dataset, was created by combining the unsafe prompts with the safe prompts.
 This unified set contains 1,120 prompts in total and reflects a realistic mixture of safe and unsafe instructions.

 ## Models
 Our evaluation based on two models: